RubixML/Housing/README.md

 The next item on our list is to instantiate the Gradient Boost learner and wrap it in a Persistent Model meta-Estimator so we can save it for later use.

 The first hyper-parameter is the booster instance i.e the tree that is used to fix up the errors of the base estimator.
 The step size is controlled by the *rate* hyper-parameter.
 In addition, you can control the maximum number of iterations with the *estimators* parameter and the ratio of training data to feed into each booster with the *ratio* parameter.
-For a full list of hyper-parameters, see the [API Reference](https://github.com/RubixML/RubixML#gradient-boost).
+For a full list of hyper-parameters, see the [docs](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html).

 We choose to use a Regression Tree with max depth of 4 as the boosting estimator, a learning rate of 0.1, and a maximum of 300 iterations using 80% of the training data per iteration.